jsonresume/resume-schema/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to JSONResume Schema.
-This guide details how to contribute to JSONResume in a way that is efficient for everyone.
+Thank you for your interest in contributing to jsonresume/resume-schema.
+This guide details how to contribute to jsonresume/resume-schema in a way that is efficient for everyone.

 ## Creating an issue

 * Search if the issue exist
 * If the issue exists, contribute by comments
 * If the issue doesnt exist, create one.
-*

 ## Creating a pull request